Small AC Issues Now Become Expensive Breakdowns by July

 Fix It Now

 Clean or replace all AC filters before summer starts.
 If you haven't serviced the unit in over 6 months, book a professional deep clean that includes the evaporator coil, condenser coil, and drain system.
-European Technical's AC service includes filter cleaning, coil wash, drain flush, and gas pressure check in a single visit.
+European Technical's AC service includes filter cleaning, coil wash, drain flush, and gas pressure cheque in a single visit.

 2. Low Refrigerant (Gas Level)